-- Laser fillet welding is a difficult process to control.
-It is a fusion welding process in which a focused spot is shone onto the workpiece and wire, respectively.
+Laser fillet welding is a challenging process to control.
+It is a fusion welding process where a focused spot is directed onto the workpiece and wire, respectively.

 The main types of lasers used for welding are CO2 lasers, Nd:YAG lasers, fiber lasers, and semiconductor lasers.

-CO2 laser is a gas laser with a far-infrared beam and a wavelength of 10.6 μm.
+The CO2 laser is a gas laser with a far-infrared beam and a wavelength of 10.6 μm.
 It typically operates in a continuous mode and has a high output power, making it widely used in high-power laser welding.

-Therefore, helium, which does not produce plasma, is often used as the shielding gas for high-power CO2 laser welding.
+To address this, helium, which does not produce plasma, is often used as the shielding gas for high-power CO2 laser welding.

-The Nd:YAG laser is a solid-state laser that produces a beam of mainly near-infrared light with a wavelength of 1.06 μm.
+The Nd:YAG laser is a solid-state laser that emits a beam of primarily near-infrared light with a wavelength of 1.06 μm.

 1. Laser-TIG composite welding